LexiFi/landmarks/README.md

 =====================================

 *Landmarks* is a simple profiling library for OCaml.
-It provides primitives to measure time spent in portion of instrumented code.
+It provides primitives to measure time spent in portions of instrumented code.
 The instrumentation of the code may either done by hand, automatically or semi-automatically using a PPX extension.
 The result of the benchmark may be browsed either directly on the console, or by exporting results to a simple web-application (that you can either